madsbuch/lambda/README.md

 ```

 # Running Tests
-A basic test suite is implemented  and can be run by
+A basic test suite is implemented and can run by
 the usual `stack test`.
 The tests support a correct
 implementation.
 However, they do not guarantee it.
 Some day, when time is, it might be interesting to